Accessibility Settings, Tools on Your Smartphone Can Make Life Easier

 You even can use your voice to add punctuation.
 For example, “Dear Ed comma the check is in the mail exclamation mark.”

 You similarly can tap a microphone icon whenever an Android keyboard appears.
 Tap Allow rather than Deny if you're cool with the app in question recording your voice so you can speak instead of type.
+Android also has the auto-punctuation feature for when you type with your voice.

 Dictation provides a benefit not just for people with accessibility challenges but anyone who finds typing on relatively tiny keyboards a hassle.